You've probably seen it: a dog and their person moving together like twin stars.

 If you've been curious about titles, let me make it less mysterious.

-The MDSA Canine Freestyle Fun Award is exactly what it sounds like.
-Any video of you dancing with your dog can qualify.
-You don't need a polished routine.
-You don't need a filming session.
-If you have something — or think you might — and you're not sure whether it's "enough," just ask me or reach out to the MDSA.
+The most accessible starting point for new teams.
+The MDSA Canine Freestyle Fun Award is exactly what it sounds like: any video of you dancing with your dog can qualify.
+You don't need a polished routine or a filming session.
+If you have something — or think you might — and you're not sure whether it's enough, just ask me.